 “Just feed that little teeny-tiny rope through your fingers, let it take all your weight.”

-“Um…” I was suddenly alert again.
+“Um…” I was suddenly alert.
 “I think there’s been some sort of mistake?”
 My voice seemed higher than normal.
 It must’ve been the altitude.
-“You want me to let go of this railing and almost certainly die?”
+Turns out putting your life in someone else’s hands is quite scary.
+Who’d’ve thought it.

 The instructor rolled his eyes.

-“Whoops,” he grinned.
+“Whoops,” he said.
 “My bad.”

 You’re NOT falling.